 Previously Diane was Treasurer of the Pend Oreille Clean Water Alliance (working to regionalize wastewater treatment), Treasurer of the Greater Sandpoint Chamber of Commerce, and a Board member of the Cabinet Resource Group in Montana.
 She also served for over a decade with the Management and Water Resources Technical Advisory Committees of the Avista Clark Fork Hydroelectric Projects, and has served as an appointed member of the Bonner County Aquatic Invasive Species Task Force, and as a Court Appointed Special Advocate (CASA)/Guardian ad Litem.

-Diane is currently an Environmental Analyst for the environmental services division of an engineering firm.
+Diane is currently an Environmental Planner and Project Manager for a multinational engineering firm.
 She and her husband, Clay, enjoy hiking, camping, fishing, cross-country skiing, and lots of kayaking with their rescue dog, Shiloh, and are passionate about protecting the natural landscapes, waters, and wildlife in our region.